It is safe to say that more people than ever are struggling with their cellulite.

 However, by ensuring that you eat measured portions of fruit, vegetables, carbohydrates, meat and dairy every day (or substitutes for the last two for vegetarians and vegans) you can help reduce this risk.

-Do plenty of exercise
+Do plenty of exercises

 By ensuring that you move regularly and properly, you can help prevent the development of cellulite whilst also seeing other benefits such as weight loss and increased quality of life.